 Use a double chain or cable setup that distributes the load equally to both hitches.
-See 1 or 2 in Recovery Rigging.
+See 1 or 2 in the following illustration.

 - Never loop a single chain or cable through both hitches (3). - Use a spreader or equalizer bar to distribute the load on both hitches (1).